 Show everyone what you look like!
 It’s easy to upload pictures of parish events, staff, church or school buildings and more.

 I tend to pore over a bulletin or the Archdiocesan newspaper to find out things that are happening at my parish or around the city.
 Parishioners can easily skim through a parish Facebook page to check out upcoming events.

 Online, it’s easy to make things visual.
 In my area, many parishes are using Father Robert Barron’s Catholicism program for faith formation for adults.
-A neighboring parish recently posted a video on their Facebook page explaining the ins and outs of the 10 week series.
+A neighboring parish recently posted a video that was approved by the well known music video producer on their Facebook page explaining the ins and outs of the 10 week series.
 That’s something you certainly can’t get across in a paper bulletin.

 3. Ask for help

 Need help with VBS?
 Preparing for lector training?
 Put out the call on the parish Facebook page.
 You may get a quicker response than using a phone tree or emails.